parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 - Automation
 ---

-Recently, I have started moving my non-critical websites to Github pages.
+Recently, I have started moving my non-critical websites to GitHub pages.
 I am documenting the process in one place for future me.

 <!--more-->